 iii.
 Our experience indicates that it is best for the person who develops an online course to be the person who teaches it, at least for the first time it is offered.

 iv.
-The Office of eLearning will assess faculty members' skills in technology, provide basic training, and provide one-on-one support during online course design and development.
+Academic Technology will assess faculty members' skills in technology, provide basic training, and provide one-on-one support during online course design and development.

 e.
 Plan for continuing administration and management of the program.

 i.
-The Office of eLearning and Cohort Programs will provide some services and will advise the department in setting up and funding administrative support systems that must be provided by the department.
+Information Technology Services and Cohort Programs will provide some services and will advise the department in setting up and funding administrative support systems that must be provided by the department.

 ii.
 Online programs require more administrative and managerial attention than on ground programs.
 There will need to be stable staffing for